We all know that anything worth having is worth working for, and that goes doubly true with regard to our intimate relationships.

 I encourage you to believe in your relationship.
 Have faith in the love that brought you two together in the first place.
 And even when neither of you has any hope left, I can carry the hope for the both of you, until you get your second wind, and start to believe again.

 I take a more active and directive approach in working with clients and with couples, offering insights, feedback, and encouragement.
 Although I incorporate elements of self-taught Gottman and Emotionally Focused couples counseling, my specialization is in doing deeper work with couples.
 I find that many, if not most, couples I work with need Depth psychology for real transformation, and not just tinkering around the edges.
-By the time a couple sees the need for counseling, their marriage or relationship will need a fresh, new beginning, and not just small adjustments here and there.
-Not all couples counselors will be able to do this deeper-level work.

 When couples first arrive for couples counseling, there is often already "a lot of water under the bridge."
 Or, another way of looking at it, there's a lot of muddy water in the bucket of the relationship.
 In couples counseling, we put that bucket of muddy water under a faucet of clean water, and we begin to run clean water into the bucket.
 At first, that may stir up even more mud in the water; but soon the muddy water begins to spill over and spill out, and as you keep going, the bucket is filled more and more with new, clean water.